ecodynlab/GALUP/Modules/Module 4.md

 1. **Evergreen needleleaf forests** - Lands dominated by needleleaf woody vegetation with a percent cover >60% and height exceeding 2m.
 Almost all trees remain green all year.
 Canopy is never without green foliage.

 2. **Evergreen broadleaf forests** - Lands dominated by broadleaf woody vegetation with a percent cover >60% and height exceeding 2m.
-Almost all trees and shrubsremain green year round.
+Almost all trees and shrubs remain green year-round.
 Canopy is never without green foliage.

 3. **Deciduous needleleaf forests** - Lands dominated by woody vegetation with a percent cover >60% and height exceeding 2m.
 Consists of seasonal needleleaf tree communities with an annual cycle of leaf-on and leaf-off periods.